resh-o/PrimeNumbers/README.md

 - Defined calculations

 ## 🫤Challenges and Solutions
-- The main challenge i faced was conseptulizing the mathematic calculations but once i found the algorithm to identify primes it made it simpler.
+- The main challenge i faced was conceptualizing the mathematic calculations but once i found the algorithm to identify primes it made it simpler.